skeevey/H/README.md

 H
 =

-Extension for easily querying remote tables from the console in kdb+
+Extension for easily querying remote tables from the console